philcryer/fak3r.com/drafts/libvirt-on-a-immutable-linux-distrobution.md

 To run libvirt/qemu/kvm we need a systemd container and we need a rootful container to be able to use it, see this tip to have a list of compatible images.
 We will use in this example AlmaLinux 8:

-Distrobox now allows users to unshare certain locations on your filesystem.
-In its default mode the following shares are created, devsysfs, ipc, netns, process, $HOME and Application access.

 distrobox create --root --image docker.io/debian:12 --name debian-libvirt --init --unshare-all -Y
 #--additional-packages "systemd podman libvirt"